Takeno/mtg-policy-changes/ipg.md

 Players may not cause triggered abilities controlled by an opponent to be missed by taking game actions or otherwise prematurely advancing the game.
 During an opponent’s turn, if a trigger’s controller demonstrates awareness of the trigger before they take an active role (such as taking an action or explicitly passing priority), the trigger is remembered.
 The Out-of-Order Sequencing rules (MTR section 4.3) may also be applicable, especially as they relate to batches of actions or resolving items on the stack in an improper order.

  Additional Remedy

-Four types of triggered abilities do not expire and resolve immediately if they are discovered:
+ Three types of triggered abilities do not expire and resolve immediately if they are discovered:

 - A triggered ability that specifies a default action associated with a choice made by the controller (usually "If you don't ..." or "... unless").
 The opponent may choose not to resolve this trigger.
 Otherwise the default action must be chosen.